Helping the Homelessness...

 According to this internet search Street Sense Media "There are about 500,000 homeless individuals in the U.S. tThe[sic] price tag to treat the malady of homelessness works out at least $15 billion per year."

-With 29 hotels with 1,200 rooms every year converted to solve the homeless problems; that is 34,800 homeless people being helped each year.
+With 29 hotels, each with 1,200 rooms every year towards solving the homeless problems; that is 34,800 homeless people being helped each year.
 In TEN years, that is 348,000 homeless people helped annually.

 Now, we take into consideration that not every homeless person wants to be off the streets, for whatever their reasons.

-We see how truly simply and quickly the homeless issue can be solved —If, in every city and town, the many individuals and organizations, religious or not; combined all their "help-the-homeless" resources; they could buy enough hotels in a community to house all their homeless who are willing to come in off the streets and work three to five hours a day community service for all their housing benefits listed below.
+We see how truly simply and quickly the homeless issue can be solved —If, in every city and town, the many individuals and organizations, religious or not; combined their "help-the-homeless" resources.
+They could buy enough hotels in a community to house all their homeless who are willing to come in off the streets and work three to five hours a day community service to receive the housing benefits listed below.

 This is a win for the homeless who desire to get off the streets; a win for the help-the-homeless people; a win for the government; and a big win for the communities.

-They would organize their outreach programs so that 30 of them are not servicing the same park or encampment on the same day (and sometimes at the same time) allowing most of their resources to be wasted or resold by those who do not need them.
-This happened frequently at McPherson Square Park, NW Washington DC, where I have been the last four years getting people interested in obtaining Clean Honest Government.
+The help-the-homeless people could organize their outreach programs so that 30 of them are not servicing the same park or encampment on the same day (and sometimes at the same time).
+This type of "service" allows most of the resources to be wasted or resold by those who do not need them; which happened frequently at McPherson Square Park, NW Washington DC, where I have been four years trying to get people interested in obtaining Clean Honest Government.

 With just this one simple plan these organizations and individuals will help far more homeless people in a few short years, than they actually helped in the past century.

-• provides a fixed address employers look for when hiring
+• provides an address employers look for when hiring

 • provides a 24 hour per day toilet